upros/brski-cloud/anima-brski-cloud.md

 2. Network operator.
 Operate the Owner Registrar.
 Often operated by end owner (company), or by outsourced IT entity.

 3. Network integrator.
-They operate ?Cloud Registrar?.
+They operate a Cloud Registrar.

 ## Network Connectivity